-Rosuvastatin Tablets, USP (roe soo" va stat' in )
+Rosuvastatin Tablets, USP (roe soo" va stat' in kal" see um)

 Read this Patient Information carefully before you start taking rosuvastatin tablets and each time you get a refill.
 If you have any questions about rosuvastatin tablets, ask your doctor.
-Only your doctor can determine if rosuvastatin tablets are right for you.
+Only your doctor can determine if rosuvastatin tablets is right for you.

-What are Rosuvastatin tablets?
+What is rosuvastatin tablets?

-Rosuvastatin tablets are a prescription medicine that contains a cholesterol-lowering medicine called rosuvastatin calcium.
+Rosuvastatin tablets is a prescription medicine that contains a cholesterol-lowering medicine called rosuvastatin calcium.

-- Rosuvastatin tablets are used along with diet to: - lower the level of your "bad" cholesterol (LDL) - increase the level of your "good" cholesterol (HDL) - lower the level of fat in your blood (triglycerides) - Rosuvastatin tablets are used to treat: - adults who cannot control their cholesterol levels by diet and exercise alone.
+- Rosuvastatin tablets is used along with diet to: - $^{\circ}$ lower the level of your "bad" cholesterol (LDL) - \circ increase the level of your "good" cholesterol (HDL) - ° lower the level of fat in your blood (triglycerides) - Rosuvastatin tablets is used to treat: - ° adults who cannot control their cholesterol levels by diet and exercise alone

-It is not known if rosuvastatin tablets are safe and effective in people who have

-Fredrickson Type I and V dyslipidemias.
+It is not known if rosuvastatin tablets is safe and effective in people who have Fredrickson Type I and V dyslipidemias.